wandering-andy/pi-gen/README.md

 ## Stage Anatomy

-### Raspbian Stage Overview
+### Raspberry Pi OS Stage Overview

-The build of Raspbian is divided up into several stages for logical clarity and modularity.
+The build of Raspberry Pi OS is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.